Travelling to India for many people can be a stressful and tiring experience – particularly if it’s your first time or you’re travelling solo.

 Where to buy your Indian SIM Card

 Surely it makes the most sense to get your SIM card as soon as you step off the plane, right?
 I thought the same, but a quick check through the posts in the India Backpackers group on Facebook persuaded me to wait and find a local shop instead.

 Beware that prices at the airport can be more expensive!

 Many people reported paying two to three times the price when they purchased a SIM card at the airport compared to those who bought elsewhere.
 Many people who bought from the airport also said that their coverage simply stopped working after a few days.
 Whilst this could be bad luck, this could be one of many scams common in India.

-I personally did not experience any problems and my SIM worked perfectly throughout my time in India.
+I personally did not experience any problems and my Indian SIM card worked perfectly throughout my time in India.
 I therefore advise you to go to a town near your destination (I went to Canacona in Goa) and buy your SIM there instead of at the airport.

 For 550Rs, I bought a SIM card which gave me 1GB data per day (1028MB to be precise), 1000 SMS messages and unlimited calls to other Indian numbers.
 This offer was valid for 3 months and this was with Vodafone – I haven’t been able to find this information on their website though.

 As far as I am aware, Airtel offer pretty much exactly the same plan, here’s a link to their website.

 How to activate your Indian SIM card